Learning Rails

 Commercial Resources

-Ruby on Rails 5 - BDD, RSpec and Capybara - a full TDD course by Mashrur Hossain and Emmanuel Asante.
-Again, a little dated (Rails 5.1), so as before I decided to build with the latest Rails and Ruby versions.
+Ruby on Rails 5 - BDD, RSpec, and Capybara - a full TDD course by Mashrur Hossain and Emmanuel Asante.
+Again, a little dated (Rails 5.1), so as before, I decided to build with the latest Rails and Ruby versions.

-Jason Charnes - offers a great course called Interactive Rails with StimulusReflex which I highly recommend, which teaches Stimulus Reflex.
+Jason Charnes offers a great course called Interactive Rails with StimulusReflex, which I highly recommend, that teaches Stimulus Reflex.

 Books

-Books I have read and/or reading that I have found beneficial
+Books I have read and/or am reading that I have found beneficial

 Communities